Skip to content

 Pokémon Go Joystick: Fake GPS Location on iOS/Android

 A Pokémon Go joystick lets you control your in-game avatar without physically walking.
-We tested four spoofing methods on both Android and iPhone.
+This guide covers four spoofing methods on Android and iPhone, along with the ban risk each one carries.

 • Niantic enforces a three-strike system: a 7-day warning with degraded gameplay, then a 30-day full suspension, then a permanent ban, though severe offenses can jump straight to a 30-day suspension.